twisted1919/mailwizz-php-sdk/README.md

 This repository contains the PHP SDK for MailWizz EMA.
 You'll find proper example on how to manage lists, subscribers, campaigns, templates and more.

+The documentation website at https://api-docs.mailwizz.com/ showcases all the API endpoints.
-Please see the examples folder for usage and available endpoints.
+You can find them in the examples folder as well.

 Implementations using MailWizz PHP SDK:
 - https://github.com/thangtx/mailwizzphpapi-wrap - A small rest app that acts as a proxy between mailwizz and any other software.